Router One

 Stablecoin-friendly wallet top-ups

 Router One sits between your agent framework and upstream LLMs.
-It does not fetch blockchain data or execute wallet actions; it reasons over the data your app provides.
+It does not fetch external data or execute side-effects; it reasons over the data your app provides.

 One endpoint for model choice